Warren Olney III: Early life

 Olney was born in 1904 in Oakland, California.
 Olney's paternal grandfather, Warren Olney, was mayor of Oakland and cofounder of the Sierra Club.
 Olney's father, Warren Olney Jr., was an associate justice of the Supreme Court of California.
 This father-son duo started the law firm Olney & Olney in Oakland.

 Olney's mother, formerly the dean of women, was a trustee of Pomona College from the 20's to the 60's.
 As a child, Olney was taken to see Buffalo Bill's Wild West Show, where he witnessed Annie Oakley's marksmanship.
 Olney was a member of Berkeley Troop 9 of the Boy Scouts of America under Scoutmaster H.C.
 Keran, where he won a medal from the Treasury Department for selling Liberty bonds during World War I.

 Olney briefly attended a private school called Miss Randolph's, but his mother enrolled him at the Emerson School shortly afterward.
 After this, Olney attended another private school called the A to Zed School.
 At the age of fifteen, Olney attended University High School.

 After high school, Olney boarded the steamship Yale in San Francisco and the Pacific Electric System in San Pedro to attend Pomona College.
-He attended Pamona for one year before transferring to the University of California at Berkeley, where he earned a Bachelor of Arts.
+He attended Pomona for one year before transferring to the University of California at Berkeley, where he earned a Bachelor of Arts.
 While at Berkeley, Olney joined Alpha Delta Phi.

 Warren Olney III plays a rescued piano with the Berkeley Fire raging in the background.

 Olney also witnessed the 1923 Berkeley fire, where he and his college friends tried in vain to stop the fire from consuming homes - running out of water in the process.
 In a famous photograph of a young man playing the piano with the Berkeley fire raging in the background - Olney is the one playing the piano.

 Ironically, even though his father and grandfather had been lawyers and had a family firm, Olney never had any intention to become a lawyer until his engagement to Elizabeth Bazata.
 In 1924, during his first year of law school, he has admitted to not knowing the definitions of "defendant" and "complainant."